DevAtACAD/ACADIA2023/content/Submit/index.md

 Accepted papers will be published in the conference proceedings and authors will be invited to produce a short video presentation for the conference.
 Published papers will be included in the CumInCad database.
 All ACADIA papers are searchable through Web of Science Platform and Scopus.

-Papers must utilize the template provided through this link: [Technical Paper template](./ACADIA_2021_FullPaper_Instructions.docx).
+Papers must utilize the style guide provided through this link: [Technical Paper style guide](./ACADIA_2021_FullPaper_Instructions.docx).

 - Submission Deadline: July 1, 2021
 - Notification of Acceptance: September 1, 2021